lty2226262/Car_studio/README.md

 The code will be released once it passes the review and is accepted.

 ### Directory structure
 The following directory structure is required for the dataset.
-Please ensure that the downloaded `car_studio` and `{kitti-mot,kitti-obj}` (downloaded from the [official site](https://www.cvlibs.net/datasets/kitti/index.php)) directories are located in the same parent directory:
+Please ensure that the downloaded `car_studio`,`{kitti-mot,kitti-obj}` (download from the [official site](https://www.cvlibs.net/datasets/kitti/index.php)) or `dvm` (download from the [official site](https://deepvisualmarketing.github.io/)) directories are located in the same parent directory.
+Note that the `kitti-mot`, `kitti-obj`, and `dvm` datasets can be used individually and do not need to be downloaded simultaneously.

 ```bash
 ./data/